Zaaki set to return in Canterbury Stakes

 “He was pretty fresh, but he often is at his first trial.

-“He had a bit of a spin around when Brodie (Loy) got on him, and he looked very enthusiastic in the trial, but that was just what we wanted to see.
+“He had a bit of a spin around when Brodie (Loy) got on him, and he looked very in the trial, but that was just what we wanted to see.

 “He’s full of life, so he’ll trial again week after next and to me, he looks like he’s coming along really well.”